M-Media-Group/Vue3-SPA-starter-template/README.md

 ## Features

 - Highly performant and flexible
-- Widely tested with Unit and E2E tests
+- Widely tested with Unit, Visual, and E2E tests
   - Includes Github Actions for CI running both types of tests
   - Includes all fixtures and mocks needed for testing
   - Includes unit-test coverage reports